Low (David Bowie album): Studio atmosphere

-With no deadline or planned structure, the mood during the sessions, says Seabrook, was "upbeat and relaxed".
+With no deadline or planned structure, Seabrook says the mood during the sessions was "upbeat and relaxed".
 The studio was in the middle of the French countryside, and the musicians bonded and experimented regularly.
 According to Trynka, Eno was responsible for Bowie's motivation.
 Even Alomar – the most resistant to Eno's "avant-garde bullshit" – warmed to the experimentation.

 Seabrook writes that everyone ate together, watched the British television programme Fawlty Towers in their free time, and entertained each other with stories.
 Gardiner said, "We had some good conversations about music, astrology – the world."
 Davis was the "comedian" during the sessions, performing acts and telling tales.
-As well as contributing backing vocals to "What in the World", Pop was present throughout the sessions.
+Pop was present throughout the sessions and contributed backing vocals to "What in the World".
 Gardiner recalled him being "fit, healthy and positive".
 Like Davis, he encouraged a positive atmosphere by telling stories of his time with the Stooges.

 The sessions were not without problems.
 Most of the Château's staff were on holiday, leaving an inexperienced engineer and a kitchen staff who did not serve a variety of meals.
 Months after the sessions, Visconti said: "We found the studio totally useless.
 The people who own it now don't seem to care.
 We all came down with dysentery."
 Bowie and Visconti both contracted food poisoning.

 Bowie was in a fragile state of mind throughout the sessions, as his days of cocaine addiction were not far behind him.
-"Low was largely drug-free," he remarked.
-"That was the first instance in a very long time that I'd gone into an album without anything like that to help me along.
+He later said: "Low was largely drug-free.
+That was the first instance in a very long time that I'd gone into an album without anything like that to help me along.
 I was scared, because I thought that maybe my creativity had to be bound up with drugs – that it enhanced my ability to make music.
 But that album turned out okay."
-He also had conflicts with his wife and faced legal problems after firing his manager Michael Lippman; he left the sessions in September 1976 to work on resolving the case.
+He also had conflicts with his wife and faced legal problems after firing his manager Michael Lippman; he left the sessions in September to work on resolving the case.
 Despite the problems, Visconti recalled that he, Bowie and Eno were working "at their peak".

 By the end of September, Bowie and Visconti had grown tired of the Château.
-Bowie was mentally drained; Visconti frustrated by the lack of outside assistance.
+The former was mentally drained and the latter was frustrated by the lack of outside assistance.
 After recording the wordless vocals for "Warszawa", Bowie, Visconti, Pop and Bowie's assistant Coco Schwab left France for West Berlin.
-The sessions continued at Hansa Studios.
-According to Nicholas Pegg and Seabrook, it was not the same "Hansa by the Wall" location where Low would be mixed and "Heroes" would be recorded.
-At Hansa, the final tracks, "Weeping Wall" and "Art Decade", were completed, as well as vocal overdubs for the Château recordings.
+The sessions continued at Hansa Studios, where the final tracks, "Weeping Wall" and "Art Decade", were completed, as well as vocal overdubs for the Château recordings.
 Recording continued until early October 1976, and mixing was finished later that month.